Magnussen fastest in F1 testing, 48 hours after Haas call-up

 "It's an interesting concept, it's a radical concept.
 So it is quick or not, only time will tell, but in terms of compliance, it's very much an FIA matter."

-Hamilton's new partner George Russell, meanwhile, suggested that Ferrari were looking "globally the strongest" team.
+Hamilton's new teammate George Russell, meanwhile, suggested that Ferrari were looking "globally the strongest" team.

 But Sainz for one wasn't totally convinced about the British driver's take on the timings.